How to Break Your Lease and 4 Reasons Why You Shouldn’t

 Need legal advice?

 If you are having issues understanding your lease or need help settling a disagreement, seek legal advice if necessary.
 LawHelp.org provides information on how to complete legal/court forms and citizen rights and lists legal offices by state.
 You can also use the American Bar Association to find legal services in your area.
-Finally, organizations like the Housing Rights Center provide free legal advice to help settle disagreements between tenants and landlords.
+Finally, organizations such as the Housing Rights Center provide free legal advice to help settle disagreements between tenants and landlords.

 Legal protections for breaking a lease